Mixture of Multicenter Experts in Multimodal AI for Debiased Radiotherapy Target Delineation: Methods

 \subsection{Evaluation}

-To quantitatively assess PTV delineation performance, we calculated the Dice coefficient (Dice) and Intersection over Union (IoU) for each patient's PTV delineation result.
-We further calculated the 95th percentile of the Hausdorff Distance (95-HD) \cite{crum2006generalized} to evaluate spatial discrepancies between the ground-truth and predicted contours.
-For reporting 95-HD, all measured distances in pixel units were adjusted according to the original pixel resolution and reported in centimeters (cm).
-To further evaluate center-specific PTV delineation strategies, we defined the gross tumor volume (GTV)-to-planning target volume (PTV) ratio (GPR) as the total volume of GTV divided by the total volume of PTV.
+To quantitatively assess PTV delineation performance, we calculate the Dice coefficient (Dice) and Intersection over Union (IoU) for each patient's PTV delineation result.
+To evaluate \marginnote{\blue{R1-4}} equity-scaled (ES) performance across centers, we adopt the ES-Dice metric following \cite{tianfairseg}:

+where $Dice(\hat{y}, y)$ denotes the Dice score computed across all centers jointly, and $Dice(\hat{y}, c, y)$ denotes the Dice score evaluated for each individual center $c \in \{A, B, C\}$.
+We further calculate the 95th percentile of the Hausdorff Distance (HD-95) \cite{crum2006generalized} to evaluate spatial discrepancies between the ground-truth and predicted contours.
+For reporting HD-95, all measured distances in pixel units are adjusted according to the original pixel resolution and reported in centimeters (cm).
+To further verify \marginnote{\blue{R1-1}}that the proposed MoME accurately reflects institutional characteristics, we evaluate inter-institutional PTV delineation patterns by using the Sacrum-to-PTV Ratio (SPR), defined as the ratio of total sacrum volume to total PTV volume.
+The sacrum is selected as the reference structure for SPR because (i) it positively correlates with the patient’s pelvic scale, (ii) it lies adjacent to the pelvic PTV and is therefore consistently included in pelvic CT scans, and (iii) it can be easily and reliably segmented using publicly available tools.
+Sacrum labels for each CT scan were generated with the publicly available TotalSegmentator \cite{doi:10.1148/ryai.230024}.
+To ensure a consistent comparison across institutions, we exclusively analyze N0 patients, who have been pathologically diagnosed with no lymph node metastasis, and exclude N1 patients, whose treatment planning strategies may overlap across centers.